leontabak/neighborhood/README.md

 The program builds:
 1. An array of objects that each identify a person together with that person's place and date of birth.
    This is the model.

+   Each element of the model contains an array of schools, and references to a Google Maps Marker and a function for responding to clicks on the marker.
+   When the program first creates the model, it makes each array of schools empty and the references to the marker and its listener null.
+2. An object that contains methods for retrieving values from the model and assigning values to the initially null fields of the model.
+   This is the view model.

+   The view model also creates a Google Maps InfoWindow and a Google Maps Map.
+   The InfoWindow is
-2. An array of Google Maps InfoWindows.
-Each InfoWindow is linked to a Marker and holds text that includes a name and date of birth.
+   linked to a Marker and assigned text that includes a name date of birth, and list of schools attended when it is opened.
-3. An array of Google Maps Markers.
-Each Marker identifies a birthplace.
+3. A function that creates Knockout Observables.
+   An observable is a function that connects text displayed on the Web page with variables whose values the application may read and write.
+   This is the Knockout model.

+The application includes an HTML page whose elements include data-bind attributes that connect text displayed on the Web page with variables whose values the JavaScript code may read and write.

 The program uses the Knockout framework to construct an array of buttons automatically from the model.

 The program uses the functional features (functions that return functions, objects that contain functions, and functions that receive functions as arguments) of JavaScript to construct listeners and attach those functions to the buttons and markers.

-The program uses the alert class of the Bootstrap framework for error reporting.
+The program validates inputs and uses the alert class of the Bootstrap framework for error reporting.
 It uses the grid layout features of that framework.